Sidon/Sidon.github.io/about.md

 ---
 ### Sidon Duarte

 I'm a Brasil based Software Developer, Big Data Addict, and eternal student creating useful software pieces for various necessities in my country.
-Let's start scrolling and learn more about me.
+Let's start navigate and learn more about me.

 ### Contact me